JohnSwiftC/reverseshellwpipes/README.md

 # reverseshellwpipes
 FOR EDUCATION ONLY!
 This reverse shell for Windows uses pipes to execute cmd commands on a victim machine.
+Built this to learn about Windows OS features relating to cybersecurity.
 # HUGE WARNING
 This can be seen as malware.
 Using this without permission is completely illegal.
 (Not sure why you would, I'm not even sure if I can make it work outside of a local network).
 More importantly, THIS IS UNDETECTED BY THE MAJORITY OF AV ENGINES.
 With a 4/72 score on VirusTotal.